 Set Current Location

-This is nothing short of a real brewery where the naturally cloudy beer Hansch is made using organically grown grain.
-During the day people quietly savor a beer in a suitably furnished guest room.
-At midday Brauhaus Ernst August serves Hanover potato soup, brewery kebabs or barbecued rump steak to accompany the guests' ale.
-In the evenings the back rooms are open as are the beer taps with a fast flowing brew.
+This brewery is known for the naturally cloudy beer Hansch that is made using organically grown grain.
+During the day, people sip their favorite beer in a suitably furnished guest room.
+Midday, Brauhaus Ernst August serves Hanover Potato Soup, brewery kebabs or barbecued rump steak to accompany their brews.
 Music is played on the in-house organ, and it isn't out of the ordinary to have people swaying, singing and dancing on tables - not a hint of northern reserve here!
-It is the place to go for anyone fancying a good night out.
+It is the place to go for anyone fancying a fun night out.

 Once the home of Gottfried Wilhem Leibniz.
 Built in 1499 this ancient renaissance house is a jewel from the 16th Century and is worth a visit if you're in Hanover.
 Located in the Holzmarkt area, it houses beautiful pictures like Judith with the head of Holofernes, Adam and Eva under the tree and David and Goliath.
 The present day house is a replica as the original one was destroyed in World War II bombing.
 It was rebuilt in the present location in 1981.
 The house features a baroque facade and symbolizes regional architectural styles of the period.
 It's truly a fabulous place to visit if you decide to travel to Hanover.

-Historisches Museum am Hohen Ufer is dedicated to the rich and storied history of Hanover.
-Covered are 750 years of eventful history including the rise and fall of principalities, kingdoms and courts.
+Historisches Museum Hannover is dedicated to the rich and storied history of Hanover.
+It covers centuries of eventful history including the rise and fall of principalities, kingdoms and courts.
 Star attractions include opulent belongings of monarchs, commissioned portraits, flags, costumes and medals.
-However, the museum does not dwell on royalty by any means; other exhibits pay tribute to the common people, highlighting areas such as forestry, hunting, rail travel, mining, universities, the postal service and the law.
+However, the museum does not dwell on royalty by any means.
+Other exhibits pay tribute to the common people, highlighting areas such as forestry, hunting, rail travel, mining, universities, the postal service and the law.

 Get a sight of the old fortification system of Hannover from Beginenturm.
 The building is one of the last remaining structures which graced the city during the war time to ensure that there was proper protection.
 It was originally built within the premises of the garden of beguines but the place is now a road way.
 Very little of the structure remains today but you can still see the strong fortress that manages to capture your attention with its poise.